 We continue our walk on the Május 1.
 Street and reach after some steps the access road of the Hochburg-Lamberg mansion.
 The neo-classical mansion stands in a park in the hillside.
 It was built in 1839, unfortunately it got damaged in the World War 2.
 The total renovation of the mansion happened in 1964 and later it worked as a tourist hostel until the change of regime.
 It was closed in 1990, and it is abandoned since that time.
 There are rare, special trees in its big park.

 After this small walk we continue our hike along the Blue Trail.
 We go back to the Fenyő pub and turn right there.
 After a few minutes we leave the settlement and reach the railway crossings.
-First the road crosses a siding leading towards the closed coal mines, later the main railway line between Székesfehérvár and Komárom.
+First the road crosses a branch line leading towards the closed coal mines, later the main railway line between Székesfehérvár and Komárom.
 The rails run along the wide Móri-árok.
-We can find the stamp of the Blue Trail beside the platform of the railway stop on a wooden lamp column (Bodajk, Csókakő vasúti megállóhely).
+We can find the second stamp of the Blue Trail beside the platform of the railway stop on a wooden lamp column (Bodajk, Csókakő vasúti megállóhely).

 The history of the castle is similar to the other Hungarian forts and castles: it was built in the middle of the 13th century, after the big Tartar invasion by the Csák clan.
 It was mentioned in documents first in 1299.
-The position of the castle was very good: it could watch the main road leading from Székesfehérvár towards the northern regions of Hungary.
+The position of the castle was very important: it could watch the main road leading from Székesfehérvár towards the northern regions of Hungary.
 The owners of the fort changed often in the following centuries, it was the property of the Hungarian kings, as well.
 The Turkey troops occupied it in 1544, but a few years later the army of the Austrian Emperor took it back in 1566.
-Because of the strategic position of the castle, it was the object of serious attacks during the next centuries.
+Because of the important strategic position of the castle, it was the object of serious attacks during the next centuries.
 The Turkey troops occupied it again, but the united Hungarian and Austrian troops took back it in 1598, but the Turks invade it again in 1602 a kept it until 1686.
 After the war against the Turks the fort has lost its strategic importance, it was abandoned during long centuries.
 Later a thunder hit its tower, and the fort burnt down.
 The renovation of the castle began some years ago, hopefully the conservation will finish in the foreseeable future.

 After the visit in the castle we can continue our hike.
 The marks of the Blue Trail enter the forest at the foot of the Castle Hill and the path rises steeply in the narrow Vár-völgy (Vár Valley).
 We reach the wide plateau of the Vértes in 450 meter height after a hard climb.
-Our path run into a small forest cultivating asphalt road, we walk along it (Határnyiladék).
+Our path runs into a small forest cultivating asphalt road, we walk along it (Határnyiladék).
 After a few hundred steps the road turns left, the crossing signs go farther on the asphalt road, the marks of the Blue Trail lead us straight on a dirt road along the border of an old, already bushy clear-cut.

 We climb back onto the plateau on a footpath, and after some minutes we get to the junction of dirt roads in the forest.
 The marks come from northwest together with the marks, we turn right and the and marks go together a little while.
 We pass a lookout point with a resting place, a small monument stands on the edge of the plateau, later the dirt road branches in two directions: we follow the marks and turn left, the marks go on straight.
 The route of the Blue Trail touches another lookout point, a short path marked with leads to a rock in the hillside, later our dirt road begins to descend from the wide plateau of the Vértes into a valley.
 We meet with the marks again at the bottom of the Antal-árok (Antal Valley).
 We go on towards east and after a while reach a wider valley.
 The well-trodden dirt road runs on the bottom of this valley, among meadows.
 Later we pass a well built resting place with a wooden shelter and a few minutes later a big rock formation on the left side of the valley (Gánti-szikla), finally we reach the wide, cultivated fields before Gánt village.

 We turn left at a big group of old oaks and go along a dirt road behind the houses and gardens of the settlement.
 Later we reach the József Attila utca (József Attila Street), we walk on it until the crossing.
-The marked path of the Blue Trail turns left here, back among the hills, but we have to turn down and go to stamp to the Mary néni vendéglője (Aunt Mary's Restaurant), which stands on the another side of the main street of Gánt (Gánt, letérés a Vértes vendéglőhöz).
+The marked path of the Blue Trail turns left here, back among the hills, but we have to turn off and go to stamp to the Mary néni vendéglője (Aunt Mary's Restaurant), which stands on the another side of the main street of Gánt (Gánt, letérés a Vértes vendéglőhöz).
 The box of the stamp is located in the window of the restaurant (address: 59 Hegyalja út, Gánt).
 There is another stamp at the Gránás Tourist hostel, in the box of the electic meter (address: 17 Béke tér, Gánt).

 If we have enough time, it is worth visiting the Bauxite Mine Museum.
 It lies in the vicinity of the village, it is only three bus stops in southern direction.
 We can find the biggest bauxite mines of Europe in the Bakony and Vértes Mountains.
 This museum is furnished in an abandoned shaft of the mining area.
 We can see the trains of the former mine-railway there, the different tools, equipments and other documents of the history of the bauxite mining.
 There is a huge opencast mine beside the museum, we can take a tour there on marked footpaths.

 After the stamping procedure we turn back onto the route of the Blue Trail and leave Gánt village.
 We walk on the fields again, and reach the forest after a twenty minutes long walk.
-We go straight at the crossing of dirt roads, towards the wide Pap-völgy (Pap Valley).
-Our dirt road runs on the bottom of the valley among meadows, forest patches and climbs only hardly.
+Our route goes straight at the crossing of dirt roads, towards the wide Pap-völgy (Pap Valley).
+The dirt road runs on the bottom of the valley among meadows, forest patches and climbs very hardly.
 After a half an hour long walk our road will be steeper, the valley becomes more narrow and we climb back onto the plateau.
 Later we get to the access dirt road of Mindszentpuszta homestead (Letérés Mindszentpusztához).
 We turn left onto this road marked with and reach the houses of the homestead on a meadow in a few minutes.
 Woodmen and other forest cultivating workers lived here until the 60s of the previous century.
 At present a part of the buildings are weekend houses, one of the them is used as “key house” – it means tourist hostels without staff – the rest of the homestead decay slowly.
 We find the stamp of the Blue Trail on the wire fence of the key house.
 After stamping we walk back onto the path of the Blue Trail.

 The wheel tracks begin to climb on the bottom of the valley, later appears the path marked with signs leading to the modest ruins of the small Castle of Csák (Letérés a Csáki várhoz).
 We reach the fields and clear-cuts of the plateau after a twenty minutes long climb.
 Our dirt road crosses them, turns back in the forest and descends slowly to the main road leading from Oroszlány to Csákvár.
 The marked route of the Blue Trail turns left here, but if we turn right, we get to the small Kőhányás settlement after some steps (Kőhányáspuszta, letérés a pecsételőhelyhez).
 We can find the stamp of the Blue Trail beyond the tourist hostel, in front of the Steinau Guesthouse near to the chapel on a wooden column.

 This small village or rather bigger homestead was mentioned first time in 1753 in documents and 68 forest workers lived here in that time.
 The road is very old, first time the Roman Empire had a military road built here, but it was used through many centuries.
-It has got asphalt surface in 1925, the chapel was built in 1878.
+It had got asphalt surface in 1925, the chapel was built in 1878.

 We continue the hike along this main road towards north-west, and walk about 300-400 steps beside it.
 A dirt road branches out from this asphalt road, we turn right and walk along it.
 We cross a high voltage power line and reach the forest again.
 The route of the Blue Trail turn left in the junction of valleys and climb back onto the hills.
 Our dirt road meanders in the beech forest and after a while descends into the next valley.
 We get to a narrow asphalt road on the bottom of it (Letérés Gesztes várához).
 The signs turn left here, but it is worth to start right on this road, because the painted marks lead us to the Castle of Várgesztes!